 The optimal rapid prototyping process for a given product requires careful consideration.
 Each prototyping technique has its own strengths and weaknesses, which must be balanced against the constraints of your project.
-Most rapid prototyping will rely on a form of 3D printing.
+Most rapid prototyping will rely on a form of 3D printing but can also included, laser cutting, waterjet cutting, machining, casting, and even welding processes.
 The most common options are:

 An alternative to the 3D printing processes mentioned above is urethane casting.
 This process utilizes 3D printed master patterns and silicone molds to cast urethane material into low-cost, high-quality precision parts.
 Similarly to 3D printing, it allows manufacturers to rapidly produce prototypes (and production-level parts), enabling them to have greater design flexibility.